OkomoJacob/timeSeriesForecasting/ClimateGlobal Warming Prediction/README.md

 #### Errata.
 <hr>

-Although I have taken every care to ensure the accuracy of our content, mistakes do happen.
-If you find a mistake in this project—maybe a mistake in the text or the code—We would be grateful if you could report this to us via [Jacob Okomo](https://okomojacob.herokuapp.com) or [Christine Joy](https://github.com/JoyChristine) By doing so, you can save others from frustration and help me improve subsequent versions of this mini-project and related works.
+Although I have taken every care to ensure the accuracy of my content,I'm human and mistakes do happen.
+If you find a mistake in this project—maybe a mistake in the text or the code— I would be grateful if you could report this to to via [Jacob Okomo](https://okomojacob.herokuapp.com).
+By doing so, you can save others from frustration and help me improve subsequent versions of these kind of mini-project and related works.

 #### Credits and Acknowledgements
 <hr>